dbursztynowski/5gc/open5gs/README.txt

 *************************************
 *************************************
-UE creation/deletion for UPF scaling
+QUICK GUIDE: ue creation/deletion for UPF scaling

 - first check current state (current # of UEs)
   NOTE: we adopt a rule that MSISDN of UEs start form the value 0000000001 and subsequent UEs get subsequent MSISDN numbers